danboholo/Three-Tier-Architecture/README.md

 - Database Tier: Database Tier: This layer is made up of a multi-AZ-deployed Amazon Aurora MySQL database.
-High availability and data integrity are ensured by the database tier's ability to manage data storage, retrieval, and manipulation.Database Tier: This layer is made up of a multi-AZ-deployed Amazon Aurora MySQL database.
-High availability and data integrity are ensured by the database tier's ability to manage data storage, retrieval, and manipulation.
+High availability and data integrity are ensured by the database tier's ability to manage data storage, retrieval, and manipulation.Database Tier: This layer is made up of a multi-AZ-deployed Amazon Aurora MySQL database.The database setup keeps your data available and secure, handling storage and access smoothly.

 Auto-scaling groups, load balancing, and health checks are built into every layer to ensure the architecture's availability and performance.